 We’ve become accustomed to sewing by ourselves or on video platforms as a result of the pandemic, but we’re feeling optimistic that most of us can come together once more to sew and quilt collectively.
 For many of us, going to an organised quilting group or guild is an obvious option, but sometimes that’s just not possible, or you might not want to, for whatever reason.
-Maybe you could set up your own small sewing group instead.
+Maybe you could set up your own small sewing club instead.
 After all, it’s about getting together, having fun, catching up, and if you get some sewing done, it’s an added bonus!

 We’ve put together a few ideas and things for you to consider before you send out the invites, so that you can be fully prepared and have a plan for how it’s going to work.